Things to See and Do in Cantabria

 Santoña, Monte Buciero & Faro del Caballo

-The path around Monte Buceiro offers a lovely, fairly gentle, walk with fantastic views of the bay of Laredo and the coast beyond towards Viscaya.
-There are several options, all the way round (views over Playa Berria and the marshes of Santoña) half way round and over the top (through the holm oak forest) or out and back as far as you fancy.
+One of our favourite outings, the path around Monte Buceiro offers a lovely, fairly gentle, walk with fantastic views of the bay of Laredo and the coast beyond towards Bilbao.
+There are several options, all the way round (views over Playa Berria and the marshes of Santoña) halfway round and over the top (through the holm oak forest) or out-and-back as far as you fancy.

-For those who like a challenge there's a nice one awaiting at roughly the half way point - the steps of the Faro del Caballo lighthouse.
+A challenge: For those who like a challenge (and have good knees) there's a nice one awaiting at roughly the halfway point - the steps of the Faro del Caballo lighthouse.
 760 very steep double-depth steps take you right back down to sea level and you could even swim back, back to where you started from.
 The views are fantastic and well worth the effort but it's really not for the faint hearted!

 Oyambre beach

-Dune-backed crescent of golden sand, between San Vicente and Comillas
+Dune-backed expanse of sand and surf, between San Vicente and Comillas

 Comillas town beach